-Because “The Family: A Proclamation to the World” is not canonized, some LDS members feel they are free to either reject its teachings or interpret it at will.
+Because “The Family: A Proclamation to the World” is not canonized, some members of The Church of Jesus Christ of Latter-day Saints feel they are free to either reject its teachings or interpret it at will.
 For example, the family proclamation teaches that marriage is only between a man and a woman.
 Some who disregard the proclamation as doctrine support and even advocate for same-sex marriage.
 Some go so far as to believe the doctrine of marriage will change.
-They feel that although the teachings in the proclamation pertain to members of The Church of Jesus Christ of Latter-day Saints (Mormon), the world at large should not be held to the same standard.
+They feel that although the teachings in the proclamation pertain to members of The Church, the world at large should not be held to the same standard.

 However, the proclamation teaches eternal, unchanging doctrines canonized in the standard works of the Church and affirmed by the consistent teachings of modern prophets and apostles.